The following Financial Services practice note provides comprehensive and up to date legal information covering:

 MiFID I required all firms who execute trades in a principal or agency capacity in relation to a financial instrument that is admitted to trading on an EU regulated market to report transactions to their home country regulator (the Financial Conduct Authority (FCA) in the UK) by the end of the following business day of the transaction (known as T+1) and to keep all records for a minimum of five years.
 In the UK, the MiFID I transaction reporting requirements were implemented in Chapter 17 of the Supervision Manual (SUP 17) in the FCA Handbook and the Transaction Reporting User Pack (TRUP).

 For further details of the MiFID II and MiFIR transaction reporting regime, see Practice Note: MIFID II & MIFIR—Transaction Reporting.
-For further information on
+For further

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.